Particular/docs.particular.net/nservicebus/tools/migrate-to-native-delivery.md

 ### Sql Persistence

-The history and migrated data is always kept in the database so nothing can get lost.
+The history and migrated data is always kept in the database.

 To list the history and status of migrations execute: